FreeJavaBootcamp/workshops/README.md

 ## Getting Setup

-Follow the steps below in order setup your development environment for executing the excersices.
+Follow the steps below in order to set up your development environment for executing the exercises.

 ### 1. Install pip and python

-Jupiter notebooks uses python to run.
-Visit [this link](https://www.python.org/downloads/) to download and intall Python for your developement environment.
+Jupiter Notebooks uses Python to run.
+Visit [this link](https://www.python.org/downloads/) to download and install Python for your development environment.

 ### 2. Install Jupyter notebooks

-After installing python, use pip to install Jupyter notebooks. as shown on [this short guide](https://jupyter.org/install) We recommend using Classic Jupyter notebooks but any of the flavors listed is also okay.
+After installing Python, use pip to install Jupyter notebooks. as shown in [this short guide](https://jupyter.org/install) We recommend using Classic Jupyter notebooks but any of the flavors listed is also okay.

 ### 3. Install JDK 9+